Sheaves and symplectic geometry of cotangent bundles: The Gromov nonsqueezing theorem

 \part{The Gromov nonsqueezing theorem}

 In this part we use the microlocal theory of sheaves to give a proof of the famous Gromov nonsqueezing theorem (see~\cite{Gr85}), which says that there is no symplectomorphism of $\R^{2n}$ which sends the ball of radius $R$ into a cylinder $D_r \times \R^{2n-2}$, where $D_r$ is the disc of radius $r$, if $r<R$.
-There is already a proof with generating funtions by Viterbo~\cite{V92} and it is no wonder that we can also find a proof with sheaves.
+There is already a proof with generating functions by Viterbo~\cite{V92} and it is no wonder that we can also find a proof with sheaves.
 The proof we give is inspired by the papers of Chiu~\cite{C17}, to define a projector associated with a square in~\S\ref{sec:cutoffcarre}, and Tamarkin~\cite{T08} to define a displacement energy (see~Definition~\ref{def:inv_nonsqueezing} -- this displacement energy is also used in~\cite{AI17}).
-It is in fact a baby case of the main result of~\cite{C17} which is the nonsqueezing in the contact setting (see also~\cite{F16} for another proof).
+It is in fact a baby case of the main result of~\cite{C17} which is the nonsqueezing in the contact setting (see also~\cite{Z18} for a survey of Tamarkin's and Chiu's results and~\cite{F16} for another proof).
 We also give a non squeezing result for a Lagrangian submanifold of the ball; this is related with a result of Th\'eret in~\cite{T99}.